Migrate from VS Code

 Set up your work environment

-One of the key differences between PhpStorm and Sublime Text is that you don’t need to install extensions to make PhpStorm powerful.
+One of the key differences between PhpStorm and VS Code is that you don’t need to install extensions to make PhpStorm powerful.
 Just about everything is already there.

 You can customize almost any aspect of the PhpStorm UI and turn off anything you don’t need.
 You can find some tips on how to customize PhpStorm in this video: